spm/spm-docs/docs/tutorials/beginners/installing_spm.md

 To install SPM, you need to download it from the web and let Matlab know where to find it by adding it to the Matlab path.

-1. Download SPM.zip file from the link on the course Moodle page.
+1. Download SPM.zip file from the link on the course Moodle page (in `Data analysis resources` section).
 2. Extract the SPM folder from the zip file to your N: drive (i.e., `N:\spm`).

 <!--